Law & Order season 4: Changes

-This was the first time women played any of the Law & Orders six major characters: both roles would continue to be occupied by women, with Merkerson remaining in the role of Van Buren, through the show's cancellation at the end of its 20th season, although she did not return when it was later revived.
+This was the first time women played any of Law & Orders six major characters: both roles would continue to be occupied by women, with Merkerson remaining in the role of Van Buren, through the show's cancellation at the end of its 20th season, although she did not return when it was later revived.
 It was also the first time in Law & Orders history that two major cast changes were made simultaneously; the next such double change did not happen until the beginning of season 17.

 Michael Moriarty, who played Executive Assistant District Attorney Ben Stone, left the series at the end of the 4th season and was replaced by Sam Waterston as Executive Assistant District Attorney Jack McCoy from 1994 until 2008, when he became District Attorney.